sharetribe/flex-docs/src/docs/background/features/index.md

   is over, and release it to the provider's bank account only after that (after automatically deducting your commission).
 You can hold money up to 6 months before releasing it to the provider.
-- **Refunds.** If something goes wrong with the booking or the customer wants to cancel, you can easily refund them.
+- **Refunds.** If something goes wrong with the order or the customer wants to cancel, you can easily refund them.
 - **Charge your commission.** You can charge a commission from the customer, the provider, or both parties.
 You can also set multiple